-- Provide an upgraded or replacement Leisure Centre in the town. - Provide additional parks, gardens and amenity greenspace given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Provide additional play spaces for children and young people given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Provide additional pitches for mini and junior football and junior rugby given the shortfall identified in the town. - Provide additional allotments given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Support the provision of enhanced health and medical facilities at Stratford Hospital.
+- Provide an upgraded or replacement Leisure Centre in the town. - Provide additional parks, gardens and amenity greenspace given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Provide additional play spaces for children and young people given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Provide additional pitches for mini and junior football and junior rugby given the shortfall identified in the town. - Provide additional allotments given the shortfall against the standard set out in Policy CS.24 Healthy Communities. - Support the provision of emergency services and the enhancement of enhanced health and medical facilities at Stratford Hospital.